In this article

-This means all the ticket sales and donations captured during the lifespan of the promotion in Tessitura will count towards your revenue report, regardless of the promotion information (campaign/appeal/source) of the order.
-For example, if someone was promoted to the email list and happened to make a donation in the same time period of the email promotion then their donation would be included in the WordFly revenue report.
-Essentially, all sales and contribution activity of everyone who was sent the email is counted in the report, whether they clicked on the email or not.
+For example, if someone was promoted to the email list and happened to make a donation in the same time period of the date range selected in WordFly then the donation would be included in the WordFly revenue report.
+All sales and contribution activity of every subscriber who was promoted is counted in the report, whether they clicked on the email or not.

-These notes are important to consider because the WordFly revenue report may appear to be inflated based on other reports you might run in Tessitura.
+Review our what to expect notes to understand the revenue report and additional details.
 This report only gives one view of revenue.
 The report should be combined with other reports for the best revenue analysis.

 - Quick summary of the campaign sent: campaign name, subject line, date sent and total subscribers